Computer Generation of Disordered Networks with Targeted Structural Properties: Order metrics

-Since $r_\mathrm{c}$ only captures distances between connected vertices, we use $r_\mathrm{u}$, \textit{uncoordinated neighbor distance}, as an additional measure of network homogeneity. $r_\mathrm{u}$ is the average distance from vertex $i$ to the closest unconnected vertex $j$.
-Unlike connected vertices, it is not included in the bond stretching term of the Keating energy (Equation \eqref{eqn:keating_generalized}).
+Since \replace{$r_\mathrm{c}$}{$r_\mathrm{nn}$} only captures distances between connected vertices, we use $r_\mathrm{u}$, \replace{\textit{uncoordinated neighbor distance}}{\textit{nearest-uncoordinated-neighbor distance}}, as an additional measure of network homogeneity. $r_\mathrm{u}$ is the average distance from vertex $i$ to the closest unconnected vertex $j$.
+Unlike connected vertices, it is not included in the bond-stretching term of the Keating energy (Equation \eqref{eqn:keating_generalized}).
 Therefore, we expect less control over $r_\mathrm{u}$ via the tuning knobs of the extended WWW algorithm. $r_\mathrm{u}$ is obtained by calculating the pair correlation function $g_2^\mathrm{u}(r)$, the radial distribution function $\rho_\mathrm{u}(r)$, and the cumulative coordination number $Z_\mathrm{u}(r)$.
-This calculation takes into account only vertex pairs that are not connected by a bond. $r_\mathrm{u}$ is defined as the distance at which $Z_\mathrm{u}(r_\mathrm{u})\eq 1$.
-Vertex clustering may occur when $r_\mathrm{u} \inl\lesssim 1$.
+This calculation takes into account only vertex pairs that are not connected by a bond. $r_\mathrm{u}$ is defined as the distance at which \replace{$Z_\mathrm{u}(r_\mathrm{u})\eq 1$. }{$Z_\mathrm{u}(r)$ exceeds 1,